8 Step Guide – Maximize Retirement Savings and Reduce Unexpected Risks and Mistakes

 It is common for a retiree who has worked at the same company for many years to accumulate a large amount of that company’s stock in his or her portfolio.
 Some retirees choose not to diversify because they have comfort in being invested in their employer’s stock.
 A retiree’s investment portfolio, however, should hold no more than 5% to 10% of any one particular stock, so that the portfolio can be protected and properly diversified for risk management purposes.

-Not Managing Taxes and Choosing the Right Retirement Accounts to Draw From.
+Manage Taxes and Choose the Right Sequence In Which You Draw from Your Retirement Accounts.
 It is also important to match different types of accounts (i.e. taxable, retirement, etc.) with particular investment strategies.
 Not regularly contributing to tax efficient accounts is a common mistake in financial planning.
 Making increased contributions to retirement accounts including 401(k), 403(b), IRA, SEP IRA, Roth IRA, Spousal IRA (spouse not in workforce), and “backdoor” Roth IRAs can help put you on track to be prepared for retirement.

 Probably the best way to accumulate funds for retirement is to take advantage of IRAs and employer retirement plans like 401(k)s, 403(b)s, and 457(b)s.
 The reason these plans are so important is that they combine the power of compounding with the benefit of tax deferred (and in some cases, tax free) growth.
 For most people, it makes sense to maximize contributions to these plans, whether it’s on a pre-tax or after-tax (Roth) basis.